dhis2/reports-app/docs/sections/standard-reports.md

 # Standard Reports

-This document will describe how the internals of the app work and where to adjust things if you want to contribute.
 If you want to know what standard reports are, please refer to the end-user manual found on our [docs page](https://docs.dhis2.org).

-## State management

-The state is mostly handled by redux, no big surprises here.
-Some of the UI components have internal state like the sharing dialog.
-Side-effects are handled with redux-thunk so pretty much everything should live inside the `src/actions/standardReport.js` file.

 ## Behavior